Gain an understanding of the role of stewardship we have as part of God’s creation through the Environmental Biology degree at Liberty University.

-Upper level students also engage in team-based research projects directed by our professors including ecophysiological boundaries of the Peaks of Otter salamander, a species of salamander unique to central Virginia, migration dynamics of the Saw-whet owl in the Piedmont or box turtle urban ecology.
-The education we provide our students allow them to go to graduate school, secure industry or government jobs or become high school biology/environmental science teachers.
-Teacher licensure is also an option for students in this major.
+Upper-level students also engage in team-based research projects directed by our professors including ecophysiological boundaries of the Peaks of Otter salamander, a species of salamander unique to central Virginia, migration dynamics of the Saw-whet owl in the Piedmont, or box turtle urban ecology.
+Your degree will prepare you for graduate school, help you to secure industry or government jobs, or become a high school biology teacher.